 Nest Wealth offers a tax-sheltered education savings account that’s meant to help parents save for their children’s post-secondary education.
 With this account, you can start the RESP when your child is born and contribute until 31 years after the account was opened.

 This is a tax-effective tool to help you and your spouse generate income during your retirement.
-Like a Spousal Registered Retirement Savings Plan (Spousal RRSP), a Spousal RRIF is what your Spousal RRSP turns into once you retire by investing money and providing you with a steady source of income to fuel your lazy retirement days.
+Like a Spousal Registered Retirement Savings Plan (Spousal RRSP), a Spousal RRIF is what your Spousal RRSP turns into once you retire.
+So this means you don’t have to cash out the account entirely, you can use it as an income source.
+This also means that you avoid enormous tax bills.

 Joint Ownership Account

-The main two types of Joint Ownership Accounts are: Joint Tenancy and Tenants in Common.
-Either of these allow two or more people to deposit cash which can then be used to buy stocks, bonds, ETFs, or other investments.
+The main two types of Joint Ownership Accounts are Joint Tenancy and Tenants in Common.
+With the first one, assets jointly owned are passed equally to the surviving account holders.
+And with the second one, assets are distributed based on the arranged asset ownership.
+Either of these allows two or more people to deposit cash which can then be used to buy stocks, bonds, ETFs, or other investments.

 On March 27, 2018, Nest Wealth announced the introduction of “Nest Wealth at Work,” a group RRSP plan for small-to-medium-sized businesses and first of its kind in Canada.